amosmzhang/rapidjson/README.md

     func NewParsedJson(input []byte) (*Doc, error)
     func NewParsedStringJson(input string) (*Doc, error)
     func (json *Doc) HasParseError() bool
-    func (json *Doc) GetParseError() string

-A call to HasParseError() is included at the end of each parsing func, and error is returned.
+A call to HasParseError() is included at the end of each parsing func, and error is returned with details.

 # Getters